Simple-Configuration-Server/simple-configuration-server/README.md

 2. './subdirectory/scs-env.yaml'
 3. './subdirectory/sub_endpoint2.scs-env.yaml'

-Values of type Object(/dict) of more specific scs-env files update the contents of less specific ones.
+Values of type Object (dict) of more specific scs-env files update the contents of less specific ones.
 Values with other data types are replaced, in case a more specific scs-env file defines them also.
-E.g. considering scs-env files for './root_endpoint.json' have the following contents:
+For example, considering the scs-env files for './root_endpoint.json' have the following contents:
 1. **./scs-env.yaml**
    ```yaml
    template: